LittleWing85/Wildtiertante/README.md

 # Wildtiertante

-To see the code working, run:
+To see the code working, run npm run dev.
-npm run dev
-sudo service postgresql restart

 And visit http://localhost:4000/